 The day is of great significance at the Rameshwaram Sri Ramanatha Swamy Temple.

-From Wednesday 11.24 am to Thursday at till 9.24 am tarpana puja will be conducted at Rameshawaram Temple from 6am to 4:22pm.
+From Wednesday 11.24 am to Thursday at till 9.24 am tarpana puja will be conducted at Rameshawaram Temple at the same times given.
 Those wishing to participate may send names of deceased to Sai Bharathi and make donation using paypal link below.
 (The supplier will appear on Paypal as Sai Bliss Centre).

 Thanks and Best Regards,